 We will provide you with detailed instructions for oral care while you heal.
-While your instructions will be personalised based on your procedure and needs, some of the basics include:
+While your instructions will be personalized based on your procedure and needs, some of the basics include:

 - Don’t drink through a straw or smoke.
 The sucking action can dislodge the clot that is needed for healing.

 - Keep soft, cool foods available.
 Good choices include smoothies, yogurt, eggs, pudding, ice cream, and cold or room-temperature soups.

 - Take any prescribed medicine exactly as directed and be sure to complete any antibiotics.

 Do you have a tooth that is painful?
 Are you wondering if it needs to be extracted?
 Call our Edmonton dental office to schedule an evaluation with Dr. Dennis George Anithottam so that he can examine the tooth and recommend an appropriate treatment plan.